Aster alpinus ‘Pinkie’

 Alpine Asters are very frost hardy to well below -10C, as well as being able to withstand periods of dry and harsh light, because they are plants of rocky mountain slopes.

-They are not particularly thirsty plants, though of course they will do better with regular water if it is available.
-Alpine Asters are rated as resistant to periods of drought once established.
+They are not particularly thirsty plants, although of course they will do better with regular water if it is available.

 Maintenance is very low, with really nothing to do aside from an occasional water.